I CAN HANDLE EVERYTHING –

 No Limits : Not having boundaries – “I’m the same as you, you are me, we feel & think alike…” the state of an infant that we need to outgrow.

-One form: Pushing ourselves until we collapse or go beyond normal limits – especially when in a weakened condition.
+EXP: Pushing ourselves until we collapse or go beyond normal limits – especially when in a weakened condition.
 (Run on an injured leg, overuse our hands, over-do exercise, go to work when very sick, try to rescue our Perps or other Victims, mind other peoples’ business ….)

 Finished with an Issue : The opposite side of “I’ll never get better”.
 Most common in early Recovery – we think we’re DONE with a character defect or childhood pattern that we worked on for a little while.
 When that issue surfaces again (inevitably), we feel defeated, full of S-H & fall back into : I’m hopeless at this recovery stuff.
 I might as well not even try!
 REALITY: Repetition & Process lead to improvement – NOT perfection!